Chapter 250. Administration

 Subchapter B. Rulemaking Procedures

-(a) Any interested person may petition for the adoption, amendment, or repeal of a rule of the State Board for Educator Certification (SBEC) by filing a petition on a form provided in this subsection.
+(a) Any interested person, as defined in Texas Government Code, §2001.021, may petition for the adoption, amendment, or repeal of a rule of the State Board for Educator Certification (SBEC) by filing a petition on a form provided in this subsection.
 The petition shall be signed and submitted to the designated Texas Education Agency (TEA) office.
 The TEA staff shall evaluate the merits of the proposal to determine whether to recommend that rulemaking proceedings be initiated or that the petition be denied.

 (b) In accordance with the Texas Government Code, §2001.021, the TEA staff must respond to the petitioner within 60 calendar days of receipt of the petition.